You hear about these two out of Portland? Apparently they won't shoot without studying the sun first.

 For real?

 They own plenty of lighting and grip.
 A Pentax 6x7 film camera, too.
 Which they actually use.
 But digital?
 They choose the right tool for the job.
-Canon when speed and playback matter.
+Canon, when speed and playback matter.
+And Canon, when a 17mm tilt-shift is necessary.
 Fujifilm GFX when the highest fidelity of detail is what the project demands.
 No loyalty to a system.
-Just loyalty to the work.
+Just loyalty to the result.

 What about her?